wavefrontHQ/docs/pages/doc/ts_variance.md

 ## Description

 Returns the variance between the different data lines in a `ts()` expression, computed at each time interval.
-If there are gaps of data in the expression, they are first filled in using interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.

 Use `rawvariance()` if you don't need interpolation.

 ## Examples